hoanganh1999/Tutorital.md/CodingTutorial1.md

 }

 # 3. Combining everthing together
-- Add the scipt to the player by dragging the script in the add componet section of the player.
+- Add the scipt to the player by dragging the script in the add component section of the player.
+- Change the speed of the playe to 10 under the Inspector window.
 - Test the character's movement by pressing any arrow key.